 FP&A Managers consider forecasting to be a key component to the success of any company.
-Understanding the trends and market analysis throughout a year can save your business money and time.
-The more detailed your forecasting process is, the less likely you will need to make adjustments when complications arise.
+Understanding the FP&A trends and market analysis throughout a year can save your business money and time.
+The more detailed your SaaS forecasting process is, the less likely you will need to make adjustments when an unforeseen complication arises.
 When there is a shift in the market and it has a profound effect on the company's progress, this is the typical time the marketing and finance teams will complete the reforecasting process.

 All companies consider strategic finance.
 Strategic finance simply means providing a long-term solution for ongoing growth and development.
 When devising your financial plan you hope to expect these caveats:

 - Asset reduction